neondatabase/website/content/docs/guides/psycopg2.md

 python3 neon-connect.py
 ```

-If the connection is successful, the script should return information similar to the following:
+If the connection is successful, the script returns information similar to the following:

 ```bash
 Current time: 2023-05-24 08:53:10.403140+00:00